tinkerbell/proposals/0001/README.md

 _(How does this feature or discussion fit into the big picture?
 Tinkerbell, like many other modern software stacks, have a high level of interaction between component, including external components.
-A system context diagram helps the reader visually understand how this RFD plays a role.)_
+A system context diagram helps the reader visually understand how this Proposal plays a role.)_

 ## APIs